 Article 1 Applicability

-1.1 These general terms and conditions apply to every agreement within the context of visiting the Event and the purchase of all entry and camp site tickets between the visitor to the Event and the Organisation, irrespective of how it is concluded.
-By purchasing and/or using a ticket and/or entering the event location (including the camp site or the holiday park, hereinafter jointly referred to as: the ‘Event Location’), the visitor agrees to the content of these general terms and conditions.
+1.1 These general terms and conditions apply to every agreement within the context of visiting the Event, purchase of pre-pitched tents via our website (www.bestkeptsecret.nl/accommodation) and the purchase of all entry and camp site tickets between the visitor to the Event and the Organisation, irrespective of how it is concluded.
+By purchasing and/or using a ticket and/or entering the event location (including the camp site, safari resort or the holiday park, hereinafter jointly referred to as the ‘Event Location’), the visitor agrees to the content of these general terms and conditions.

-1.2 The Event Location may apply house rules that apply in addition to these general terms and conditions and that can be found on the Organisation’s website(s) (including bestkeptsecret.nl/info) and/or at the Event Location.
+1.2 The organisation of the event and/or administrators of the event location may apply house rules in addition to these general terms and conditions and can be found on the website(s) of the organisation and/or the event location.
 By purchasing the ticket, the visitor declares in advance that he/she agrees to these house rules as well.

 1.4 The nullity of any provision of these general terms and conditions does not affect the validity of the other provisions.

 1.5 The organisation explicitly rejects the applicability of general terms and conditions of the visitor.

 1.6 ‘Event location’ can also be understood to mean an online environment for attending online live streaming concerts.

 2.1 The agreement between the organisation and the visitor for the purchase of tickets is formed after an order for one or more tickets has been placed with the organisation or a (pre) sales outlet engaged by the organisation.

 2.2 An order that has been placed is irrevocable and the visitor cannot change the agreement after that moment.
 The organisation reserves the right at all times to refuse orders or to impose additional conditions.